Skip to content

 Before you can use Figgy in your game, you need to define your configuration layout inside the global FiggySetup() function.

 In this simple example, we create a Player Window Scope Widget, which adds a new struct to the root scope of the config.
-Inside it, we define a single Move Speed Float Value Widget.
+Inside it, we define a single Move Speed Float Value Widget with a default value of 5, and a range from 1 to 15.

 js